dagoquevedo/cvpcp/README.md

 ### Output file

-If a path output file was especificated, the application will generate a file with the following format
+If a path output file was especificated in `{output}` parameter, the application will generate a file with the following format

 ```
 Format output